Free Kitchen Hacks eBook

 frying up egg white french toast in butter

-Storing and Reheating Leftover Egg White French Toast
+How I Store and Reheat Leftover Egg White French Toast

 French toast stays fresh and delicious for 5-7 days when it’s wrapped and sealed and kept in the refrigerator.
 You can also choose to freeze it to make it last for up to a month!